Plantar Fasciitis Treatment For Heel Pain

 Myofascial Release Technique

 Repetitive injuries or joint dysfunction can cause tough, adhesive, dense scar tissue in the affected area.
 As scar tissue builds up, muscles become shorter and weaker, inflammation on tendons causes tendonitis, and nerves can become trapped.
-This can limit range of motion, loss of strength, and pain.
+This can limit the range of motion, loss of strength, and pain.

 At Golden Acupuncture & Chiropractic, we treat myofascial pain syndrome (muscles, tendons, and ligaments) for muscle and joint dysfunction.
-Our chiropractor evaluates the tightness and movement of muscles, fascia, tendons, ligaments and nerves of the foot and surrounding structures.
-Dysfunctional connective tissues are treated with combination of precisely directed pressure with specific movements.
-This release technique effectively treats the problem areas and underlying causes of the foot pain.
+Our chiropractor evaluates the tightness and movement of muscles, fascia, tendons, ligaments, and nerves of the foot and surrounding structures.
+Dysfunctional connective tissues are treated with a combination of precisely directed pressure with specific movements.
+This release technique effectively treats the problem areas and underlying causes of foot pain.

 How to Treat Plantar Fasciitis at Home

 If you have a foot or heel pain, you can try home remedies to relieve pain initially.
-Some of helpful home remedies include changing your activity levels, applying ice, stretching, wearing orthotics, weight loss and taking over-the-counter medication.
-If symptoms do not improve within several weeks, your doctor may recommend conventional therapy or diagnostic imaging.
+Some of the helpful home remedies include changing your activity levels, applying ice, stretching, wearing orthotics, weight loss and taking over-the-counter medication.
+If symptoms do not improve within several weeks, your foot doctor may recommend conventional therapy or diagnostic imaging.

-Conventional Approach to Plantar Fasciitis
+Conventional Podiatrist (Foot Doctor) Approach to Plantar Fasciitis

-Conservative conventional treatments include pain medication, steroid injections, anterior night splinting, shock wave therapy, and custom orthotics.
+Conventional podiatrist treatments include pain medication, steroid injections, anterior night splinting, shock wave therapy, and custom orthotics.

 - Rest: Decrease or avoid the activities that worsen the pain.